cloudcity/ccd_workstation/README.md

 * gem install bundler
 * bundle (I checked in a .bundle/config with binstubs, so if ./bin is in your path...)
 * soloist

+If you check the docs for soloist you will see that the [soloistrc](https://github.com/timocratic/ccd_workstation/blob/master/soloistrc) file determines which recipes get run. ;)